kaechb/Susy1LeptonSkimmer/README.md

 TODO: Structure

-Creation of the needed conda environment from .yml file (points to my directory, a lot of packages) (Currently solved using setup.sh, but can be customized)
+Creation of the needed conda environment from .yml file (points to my directory, a lot of packages) (Currently not neccessary when using setup.sh, but can be customized)
 ```shell
 conda environment: conda env create -f law_env.yml
 conda activate law_env